RawPatty/rawpatty.github.io/docs/_posts/2023-04-04-Recovery-services-vault-immutability.markdown

 layout: post
 title:  "Recovery Services Vault Immutability"
 date:   2023-04-04 11:40:00 +0000
+categories: [Azure, Security]
+excerpt: "A summary of the new vault immutability control in Azure Recovery Services Vaults."

 ---
 Feature announced for [General Availability] in March 13, 2023